ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 * Sender Policy Framework (SPF) is configured in Exchange Online using a hard fail record.
 SPF blocks are visible to the recipients.
 * DomainKeys Identified Mail (DKIM) is configured in Exchange Online and DKIM signatures on received emails are verified.
 * Domain-based Message Authentication, Reporting and Conformance (DMARC) records are configured in Exchange Online.
-* Office 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).
+* Microsoft 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).

 #### Residual controls to be addressed by the Agency